 “A watershed restoration program will improve temperature and habitat conditions throughout the area of implementation,” said Myers.
 “The program is a way to allow stakeholders to work together to improve water quality at a scale that will be meaningful to natural resources.”

 Over time, the instream restoration projects and streamside revegetation projects will reduce the thermal load to the Snake River by 15 billion kilocalories every day.

-“Our ability to identify the true outcomes of a restoration project and assign a value to nature allows us to bring another option to the table,” said Alex Johnson, Senior Freshwater Solutions Director with The Freshwater Trust.
+“Our ability to identify the true outcomes of a restoration project and assign a value to nature allows us to bring another option to the table,” said Alex Johnson, Freshwater Fund Director with The Freshwater Trust.

 “The Snake River is not functioning like it is supposed to, and we’re presenting an option with benefits that extend far beyond just allowing Idaho Power to obtain relicensing.”

 New wetlands, cooler water temperatures, and native vegetation would improve habitat for fish, birds and other wildlife calling the area home.